adamwan-nexplore/guidebook-nxp-hk/README.md

 ## What we use

-You know what tools to be used.
-You know what access you need to have.
-And you know our tech stack.
+You know what tools are to be used.\
+You know what access you need to have.\
+And you know the tech stack.

 - [Platform Access](what-we-use/platform.md)
 - [Software Needed](what-we-use/software.md)